fightingrm/no-unplugging/README.md

 # no-unplugging
-A automatic system that protects your electric bicycle from being unplugged by others deliberately.
+An automatic system that protects your electric bicycle from being unplugged by others deliberately.